halevans/Ski-Map-App/README.md

 ### API

 The data used for the app was sourced from [Skimap.org](https://skimap.org/).
+Below is an example response from the apu for [ski area 987](https://skimap.org/SkiAreas/view/987.json) (response abridged for brevity, replaced with '...'):

 ``` yaml
 {